kaanaktas/goroutine-data-processing/README.md

-# Data streaming with goroutines and channels
+# Event management with goroutines and channels

 This application simulates a producer-consumer interaction through goroutines and channels.
 In order to show the different ways of using the Goroutine concept; fan in / fan out and semaphore patterns have been used at different points of the flow.